Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A toolkit for designing efficient workstation UIs based on wxWidgets.
 Modal UIs are kybd-only and do not break screen-space into sub-windows.
 They are efficient for 2 reasons:
-1. Not having to siwtch to the mouse in the interaction.
+1. Not having to switch to the mouse in the interaction.
-This app is a source-code navigation/editing app.
+This app, a source-code navigation/editing app, demostrates this.
 A comparison with your IDE of choice such as XCode, Visual Studio, Code::Blocks or CodeLite demonstrates this efficiency advantage.
 2. Not breaking screen-space into sub-windows means each screen is a lot simpler